jdang4/Enable-Powertop/README.md

 # Enable-Powertop

 # Requirements
 This is obvious, but to run this script you would have to have Powertop installed.
-You can install powertop by running the command in your terminal.
+You can install powertop by running the corresponding command in your terminal (didn't list all).

 ## Fedora
 ```